-The X10DRFF-C supports single or dual Intel® Xeon® E5-2600 v3/v4 series processors (Socket R3 LGA 2011).
-Each processor supports four full-width Intel QuickPath Interconnect (QPI) links, with support of up to 38.4 GT/s per QPI link and with Data Transfer Rate of up to 9.6 GT/s per direction.
+The X10DRFF-CTG supports single or dual Intel® Xeon® E5-2600 v3/v4 series processors (Socket R3 LGA 2011).
+Each processor supports two full-width Intel QuickPath Interconnect (QPI) links, with a QPI link and with Data Transfer Rate of up to 9.6 GT/s per direction.
 Please refer to the serverboard description pages on our web site for a complete listing of supported processors (www.supermicro.com).